Woman overwhelmed by large stacks of cash in office cubicle

 Companies spend thousands building “interactive learning experiences” that are basically just clicking “Next” twelve times with background music.

-You should not need an intricate tutorial or movie production software to train your team.
+You should not need an intricate tutorial or expensive movie production software to train your team.

 Sometimes the best training setup is just: